sima-11/SMSegmentView/README.md

 <p align="center"><img src ="/Screenshots/example_1.png"/></p>

 # SMSegmentView Description
-- Custom segmented control for iOS 7 and above.
+- Custom segmented control for iOS.
 - Written in Swift.
 - Support both images and text.
-- Support vertically organise segments
+- Support vertically organise segments.
-- More customisible than UISegmentedControl and easier to expand with new style.
+- More customisible than UISegmentedControl and easy to expand (e.g. styling).

 #### For CocoaPods User
 Add `pod 'SMSegmentView', '~> 1.1'` to Podfile.

 <b>Notice:</b> It seems when using Swift, CocoaPods won't accept frameworks target below iOS 8.
 So if you would like to support iOS 7, you might have to add this framework manually.

 # How To Use